 The vSphere Replication appliance contains an embedded vSphere Replication server that manages the replication process.
 To meet the load balancing needs of your environment, you might need to deploy additional vSphere Replication servers at each site.
 Additional vSphere Replication servers that you deploy are themselves virtual appliances.
 You must register any additional vSphere Replication server with the vSphere Replication appliance on the corresponding site.

 The vSphere Replication appliance provides a virtual appliance management interface (VAMI).
 You can use the VAMI to perform initial configuration and reconfigure the vSphere Replication database, network settings, public-key certificates, and passwords for the appliances.

 To uninstall vSphere Replication from your environment, you must unregister the appliance from the vCenter Single Sign-On service and from the vCenter Server, and then delete the vSphere Replication appliance.

 If you delete the vSphere Replication appliance before unregistering it from the vCenter Single Sign-On server and the vCenter Server, a special procedure must be performed to clean up your environment.
-For more information, see Unregister vSphere Replication from vCenter Server If the Appliance Was Deleted.
+For more information, see Clean up the vCenter Server Extension Manager.